Trade in your old phone, available only in Canada, Japan, and United States on the Google Store.

-Note: For Pixel 5, Pixel 4a (5G), and Pixel 4a pre-orders, your trade-in estimate is valid for 30 days from the day your new phone is delivered.
+Note: Your trade-in estimate is valid for 30 days from the day your new phone is delivered.

 Even though you can send your trade-in device at any time, if it arrives more than 30 days after your new device was delivered it'll be assessed at current market value instead of your quoted estimate.
 Current market value is determined by the trade-in terms.

 Before you trade inTips to maximize your trade-in value